Antarctica: Geography

-Eastern Antarctica is to the right of the Transantarctic Mountains and Western Antarctica is to the left.
+Eastern Antarctica is to the right of the Transantarctic Mountains.
+Western Antarctica is to the left.

 Positioned asymmetrically around the South Pole and largely south of the Antarctic Circle (one of the five major circles of latitude that mark maps of the world), Antarctica is surrounded by the Southern Ocean.
 (Note: Before the Southern Ocean was recognised as a separate ocean, it was considered to be surrounded by the southern Pacific, Atlantic, and Indian Oceans.)
 Rivers exist in Antarctica; the longest is the Onyx.
 Antarctica covers more than 14.2 e6km2, almost double the area of Australia, making it the fifth-largest continent, and comparable to the surface area of Pluto.
-Its coastline is almost 18000 km long: as of 1983, of the four coastal types, 44% of the coast is floating ice in the form of an ice shelf, 38% consists of ice walls that rest on rock, 13% is ice streams or the edge of glaciers, and the remaining 5% is exposed rock.
+Its coastline is almost 18000 km long. as of 1983, of the four coastal types, 44% of the coast is floating ice in the form of an ice shelf, 38% consists of ice walls that rest on rock, 13% is ice streams or the edge of glaciers, and the remaining 5% is exposed rock.

 The lakes that lie at the base of the continental ice sheet occur mainly in the McMurdo Dry Valleys or various oases.
 Lake Vostok, discovered beneath Russia's Vostok Station, is the largest subglacial lake globally and one of the largest lakes in the world.
-It was once believed that the lake had been sealed off for millions of years, but scientists now estimate its water is replaced by the slow melting and freezing of ice caps every 13,000 years.
+It was once believed that the lake had been sealed off for millions of years.
+Scientists now estimate its water is replaced by the slow melting and freezing of ice caps every 13,000 years.
 During the summer, the ice at the edges of the lakes can melt, and liquid moats temporarily form.
 Antarctica has both saline and freshwater lakes.

 Antarctica is divided into West Antarctica and East Antarctica by the Transantarctic Mountains, which stretch from Victoria Land to the Ross Sea.
 The vast majority of Antarctica is covered by the Antarctic ice sheet, which averages 1.9 km in thickness.
 The ice sheet extends to all but a few oases, which, with the exception of the McMurdo Dry Valleys, are located in coastal areas.
 Several Antarctic ice streams flow to one of the many Antarctic ice shelves, a process described by ice-sheet dynamics.